Azure/azure-powershell/src/CostManagement/docs/New-AzCostManagementQueryFilterObject.md

 Accept wildcard characters: False
 ```

-### -Dimension
+### -Dimensions
-Has comparison expression for a dimension.
+Has comparison expression for a dimensions.
-To construct, see NOTES section for DIMENSION properties and create a hash table.
+To construct, see NOTES section for DIMENSIONS properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.CostManagement.Models.Api20200601.IQueryComparisonExpression